A patient is an individual—and a member of a community.

 Making An Impact on Medical Education

-Baystate Community Faculty come together monthly with PURCH team members to collaborate on educational initiatives and opportunities for our students.
+Baystate Community Faculty come together regularly with the PURCH team to collaborate on educational initiatives and opportunities for our students.

-Baystate Community Faculty members are involved in evaluating PURCH track applicants by participating as raters in the Mini Multiple Interview (MMI) process.
+Baystate Community Faculty members are involved in evaluating PURCH Pathway applicants by participating as raters in the Mini Multiple Interview (MMI) process.

 In this interactive educational experience, medical students role-play being a member of a family living at or below the poverty line.
 They decide how to pay for housing and food, get to work, keep their kids in school, and deal with unexpected challenges with limited resources.
 Baystate Community Faculty portray community resource workers, and facilitate discussion about needs of the community and the social determinants that effect healthcare.